mmccroskey/Mist/README.md

 ```

 First we create a `PrivateDatabase`, and then we `add` our `TodoList` to the Database inside its `write` transaction.
 Adding the `TodoList` automatically adds the other objects we created, since they're related (directly or indirectly) to that `TodoList`.
 If you've ever used Realm, you'll undoubtedly notice that this syntax is identical to how you use instances of the `Realm` class.
-This is because **each Database is backed by its own Realm file on disk, and each Database instance is backed by a Realm instance.**
+This is because **each Database instance is backed by a Realm instance.**

 This means that all the rules about Realm instances also apply to Database instances.
 Most importantly, this means that **Databases instances (& all Record instances managed by them) are thread-locked.** Once a Database instance has been created, all subsequent interactions with that Database (and any Record instances you fetched from it or saved to it) must occur on that same thread.
 This sounds ridiculous at first, but is actually pretty simple to adhere to because of three factors: